A Medicare program that covers in home care

 - Be able to live safely in their home with PACE services

-Pros and cons of PACE
+The pros and cons of Medicare PACE

 - It’s a good option if the family can provide some care and won’t need to rely on PACE for 24 hour care.